benbrastmckie/ModelChecker/Code/README.md

 Users can override these settings by including the following flags:

-- Include `-s` to prompt the user to save the output in a new file.
 - Include `-c` to include Z3 constraints.
 - Include `-i` to print impossible states.
+- Include `-s` to prompt the user to save the output in a new file.

+Users can print help information, the current version, and upgrade to the latest version by including the following flags:

 - Include `-h` to print help information about the programs usage.
-- Include `-v` to print the version number.
+- Include `-v` to print the installed version number.
+- Include `-u` to upgrade to the latest version.

 ## Syntax